-On this episode, LaNeysha and Carolyn discuss their top entertainment picks for the month of June, which includes epic manga series Berserk, and anime fan fave Aggretsuko.
+On this episode, LaNeysha and Carolyn discuss their first top picks for April, which includes Beyoncé’s Netflix documentary Homecoming, and the coming of age series On My Block.

 Carolyn is a Freelance Film Critic, Journalist, and Podcaster – and avid live tweeter.
 Member of the African American Film Critics Association (AAFCA), her published work can be found on But Why Tho, The Beat, Observer, and many other sites.
 As a critic, she believes her personal experiences and outlook on life, give readers and listeners a different perspective they can appreciate.